(214) 390-7947 (Overseas Callers)

 What documents do I need to submit with my application?

-You don’t need to submit any documents with your application, with the exception of if you have decided to take part in our medical/health care project.
-In this case, you must be ready to provide us with an authentic medical certification from a legitimate institution, or a student medical id.
+You don’t need to submit any documents with your application, except if you have decided to take part in our medical/health care project.
+In this case, you must be ready to provide us with an authentic medical certification from a legitimate institution or a student medical ID.

-Are there any necessary requirements to participate in volunteer programs?
+Are there any requirements to participate in volunteer programs?

 Do I need a visa to volunteer and travel in Kenya?

 Yes, you won’t be allowed to enter the country unless you have obtained a travel visa from the Immigration Department of Kenya.
 You will need to obtain a tourist visa.
-A tourist visa allows you to enter Kenya once for a maximum duration of 90 days, and carries a fee of US$ 51 for a single-entry visa.
+A tourist visa allows you to enter Kenya once for a maximum duration of 90 days.

 How do I apply for the visa?

-The easiest and most direct way to apply for a Kenyan tourist visa is by visiting the Embassy of Kenya at your home country prior to your departure.
+The easiest and most direct way to apply for a Kenyan tourist visa is by visiting the Embassy of Kenya in your home country prior to your departure.
 You can also apply for a visa on your arrival at the Jomo Kenyatta International Airport before the start of your volunteering program in Kenya.
-Visit for more information about the Kenyan visa process
+Visit for more information about the Kenyan visa process.

 Can I extend my visa while I am in the country?
 Can you help me with this?